VadimIshkarin/myFlix-client/README.md

 ## Overview

-This is a client-side of a movie database App called MyFlixDB which fetches data from its server-side (movie-API).
-It allows users to search for and save information about different movies, directors.
+This is a client-side of a movie database app called MyFlixDB.
+It fetches data from its server-side (movie-API).
 It allows users to search for and save information about different movies, directors, and genres.
 Users will also be able to register, update their personal information, and create a list of their favorite movies.

 A user need to first create an account (to register ) to access the full features of the app.